CeciliaXiYang/Tech_notes/BD File.md

       Reason: The server name has not been set up as the alias for the IP address
       - Search for 'cliconfg.exe'
       - Create TCP/IP alias --> Enable the TCP/IP and make sure there is no Named Piped in the list (right side)
-      - Click Alias tab, fill in server alias, choose TCP/IP Network libraries, and fill in SQL Server IP in Server name space
+      - Click Alias tab, fill in server alias, choose TCP/IP Network libraries, and fill in SQL Server IP in Server name
       - Now the remote server can be connected by server name